Notes on the Practical Application of Nested Sampling: MultiNest, (Non)convergence, and Rectification: MultiNest in Action: Smooth Test Problems

 \subsection{Abnormal Distributions I: Bananas (Generalized Rosenbrock Distributions)}

-\begin{itemize} \item MultiNest is able to adequately sample the standard 2D Rosenbrock distribution with efficiencies of $\epsilon\leq0.3-1$ depending on the number of live points. \end{itemize} \begin{itemize} \item MultiNest struggles in higher dimensions more so than when sampling simpler normal distributions of the same dimensionality, requiring $\epsilon \leq 0.01$ at $N_{\rm live}\sim 100$ and $\epsilon \leq 0.1$ for $N_{\rm live}\sim 10^4$ when sampling a 10D distribution. \end{itemize}
+\begin{itemize} \item MultiNest is able to adequately sample the standard 2D Rosenbrock distribution with efficiencies of $\epsilon\leq0.3-1$ depending on the number of live points. \end{itemize} \begin{itemize} \item In the 10-dimensional case, MultiNest struggles to produce accurate results more so than when sampling simpler normal distributions, requiring $\epsilon \leq 0.01$ at $N_{\rm live}\sim 100$ and $\epsilon \leq 0.1$ for $N_{\rm live}\sim 10^4$. \end{itemize}

 The generalized Rosenbrock distribution evidence estimates are presented in Figure \ref{fig:banana}.
 Overall, I have found that MultiNest is able to sample from generalized Rosenbrock distributions without too much additional difficulty compared to an uncorrelated multivariate normal distributions.
-For a given dimensionality, smaller sampling efficiency values are required to achieve converged results, in comparison to sampling simpler normal distributions.
+Because the isolikelihood surfaces deviate from hyperellipsoinds, for a given dimensionality smaller sampling efficiency values are required to achieve converged results, in comparison to sampling simpler normal distributions.